 The fear here is often questioning whether this is a short-term increase in need or a long-term trend.
 The fact is you’ll never know, but you’ll definitely miss out on capitalising on your market opportunity if you don’t have the resource to service it.

 3. Recruit when you have the cash flow to cover the ramp up

 What does it cost to recruit – really?
 Well, of course, there is the agency and advertising cost if you’ve gone down that route, but if there are more cost-effective ways to go to market, especially if you are bootstrapped.

 The two figures you’ll need to build into your cash flow are;

 (i) The initial salary cost and expenses whilst the new employee is on probation.
 Is that 13 weeks?
 If so, what does that cost equate to and can you cover it?

-(ii) Secondly, depending on your sector and sales process, how long realistically does it take for new business to come out the bottom of your pipeline, which maybe longer than your probation period?
+(ii) Secondly, depending on your sector and sales process, realistically how long does it take for new business to come out the bottom of your pipeline, which may be longer than your probation period?
 Are you prepared to cover their cost for a further three or so months if they have yet to produce income?

-Clearly understand these two risks and then you can plan and mitigate against them.
+Clearly, understand these two risks and then you can plan and mitigate against them.